LinArcX/kaveh/docs/guidelines/c.md

       }
       return -1;
   }
-- Every function should return 0(or NULL for pointers) as error or 1 as succee. (except main() that returns 0 as success and anything else as failure.)
+- Every function should return 0(or NULL for pointers) as error or 1 as success. (except main() that returns 0 as success and anything else as failure.)
   - There is no need to return error code. errors should write to log file or stdout when errors happens.
   - Caller code should always check if the callee was successfull or not.
 - Brackets always goes to new line, not on the same line.